Correlation Between Apple and Pacific Imperial

 Strong

 Over the last 90 days Apple Inc CDR has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of rather sound technical and fundamental indicators, Apple is not utilizing all of its potentials.
-The recent stock price tumult, may contribute to shorter-term losses for the shareholders.
+In spite of unfluctuating performance in the last few months, the Stock's technical and fundamental indicators remain rather sound which may send shares a bit higher in April 2025.
+The latest tumult may also be a sign of longer-term up-swing for the firm shareholders.

 Pacific Imperial Mines